Convex Projection and Convex Multi-Objective Optimization: Solution concept according to

 Second, we revisit the question studied in Theorem~\ref{thm_MOCPsolCP}, but now under the \cite{DLSW21}-solution concept.
-That is, we show in Proposition~\ref{lemma_A2AL} below, that an approximate solution of~\eqref{MOCP} in the \cite{DLSW21} sense is also an approximate solution of the projection~\eqref{CP} and deduce the multiplier.
+We show in Proposition~\ref{lemma_A2AL} below, that an approximate solution of~\eqref{MOCP} in the \cite{DLSW21} sense is also an approximate solution of the projection~\eqref{CP} and deduce the multiplier.
+This multiplier was independently obtained in~\cite{LZS21} under the Euclidean norm in a closely related setting.